VedaWebProject/Tekst/docs/content/index.md

 Depending on your requirements, you might want to consider the following list of potential shortcomings:

-- SEO: The (web-)client is a SPA (Single Page Application) that is rendered in the browser (as opposed to SSR), so visibility to search engines is somewhat limited.
+- SEO: The (web-) client is a [SPA](https://en.wikipedia.org/wiki/Single-page_application) that is rendered in the browser (so no SSR).
+As a result, visibility to search engines is somewhat limited.
-- UI responsiveness: The user interface (especially the public-facing part) is responsive to the use on hand-held mobile devices.
+- UI responsiveness: The user interface – especially the public-facing part – is responsive to the use on hand-held mobile devices.
 That being said, it was primarily developed for desktop-based usage.
 This might show in places.